aimer63/fire/docs/config.md

   - **bank_upper_bound** _(float)_
     Maximum allowed bank balance (excess is invested).

+  - **investment_lot_size** _(float)_
+    Minimum chunk size for investing excess bank balance.
+Only multiples of this amount are invested when the bank balance exceeds the upper bound.
+If set to 0.0, all excess is invested immediately.

   - **monthly_income_steps** _(list of dicts)_
     Defines the income schedule as a list of step changes.
     Each entry is a dictionary with: